siavcom/web-ones-technology/README.md

 - Maxheight: '13px',
 - MaxWidth: 'auto',
 - fontFamily: "Arial",
-- fontSize: "13px", // automaticamente vue lo cambiara por font-size (para eso se utiliza la anotacion Camello)
+- fontSize: "13px", // Automatically Vue will change it to font-size (for that, camelCase notation is used)
 - textAlign: "left",
-- ...... serveral css style properties : .
+- ...... several CSS style properties: .

-### Data Base components properties.
+### Database components properties

-    # each prop.Value component can be gatter from a field of local SQL where :
+    # Each prop.Value component can be gathered from a field of local SQL where:

-    - ControlSource: "tableName.fieldName // Name of sql field.
+    - ControlSource: "tableName.fieldName" // Name of SQL field.
     - RecordSource: 'viewTableName'
-    - SqlUpdate: true   //true, when lost focus component, update field component.
-When false, update field component since tableUpdate method
+    - SqlUpdate: true   // True, when the component loses focus, update field component.
+When false, update field component using the tableUpdate method.

-### Internal properties.
+### Internal properties

-    - Capture: true // When capture is true, can't lost focus until Validate or esc
+    - Capture: true // When capture is true, can't lose focus until Validate or esc
     - First: false
-    - Focus: false // When put 1 , take focus this component
+    - Focus: false // When set to true, this component takes focus
     - Last: false
     - Map:  // Read only.
-Main structure map of this component, class, method  example : "this.Form.componentName"
+Main structure map of this component, class, method example: "this.Form.componentName"
     - Grid: false
     - id: 0
     - Key: 0
-    - Status: "I" //  P)rocess, A)ctive , I)nitialization.
+    - Status: "I" //  P)rocess, A)ctive, I)nitialization.
-    - Valid:true // (Internal use). the value of the component is good
+    - Valid: true // (Internal use).
+The value of the component is good
-    - KeyId : true when this component is a field index for a table select , update or delete
+    - KeyId: true when this component is a field index for a table select, update or delete

-### Numeric components.
+### Numeric components

-    - Currency: '   ' //USD,EUR,MXN
+    - Currency: '   ' // USD, EUR, MXN
-    - CurrencyDisplay : 'code' //to use the ISO currency code
+    - CurrencyDisplay: 'code' // To use the ISO currency code
-    - Decimals : 2
+    - Decimals: 2
     - Max: "999999999"
     - Min: "0"
     - Step: "1"
-    - Style: 'decimal' // decimal, currency,percent,unit
+    - Style: 'decimal' // decimal, currency, percent, unit

-### Combo box properties .
+### Combo box properties

-    - BoundColumn: 2  // The value is atached to column
+    - BoundColumn: 2  // The value is attached to the column
     - ColumnCount: 2 // Total column numbers in a comboBox
-    - ColumnWidths: '80%','20%' //  width each column
+    - ColumnWidths: '80%', '20%' // Width of each column
     - MultiSelect: true, // Can multiple select
     - List: [], // List array result when MultiSelect=true
     - Row: 0
-    - RowSourceType: 1 // How to fill the comboBox :
+    - RowSourceType: 1 // How to fill the comboBox:
           1-Value.
           2-Alias,
           3-Query SQL Server
-          4-Local Sql
+          4-Local SQL
           5-Array

-     when RowSourceType=2 or 3, you have to specify the RowSource
+     When RowSourceType=2 or 3, you have to specify the RowSource

-#### example value :
+#### Example value:

     - RowSourceType= 1
     - ColumnCount = 2
-    - RowSource="House,H,Building,B,Departament,D"
+    - RowSource="House,H,Building,B,Department,D"

-#### example local SQL :
+#### Example local SQL:
-    - RowSourceType : 2
+    - RowSourceType: 2
-    - RowSource : 'table.cod_nom,nom_nom'
+    - RowSource: 'tableNames.cod_nom,nom_nom'
-    Notes : You already have a local table SQL
+    Notes: You already have a local table SQL

-#### example SQL Server :
+#### Example SQL Server:
-    - RowSourceType : 3
+    - RowSourceType: 3
-    - RowSource : 'select cod_nom,nom_nom from lla1_nom order by nom_nom'
+    - RowSource: 'select cod_nom,nom_nom from tableNames order by nom_nom'

-#### example Local SQL :
+#### Example Local SQL query :
-    - RowSourceType : 4
+    - RowSourceType: 4
-    - RowSource : 'select cod_nom,nom_nom from lla1_nom order by nom_nom'
+    - RowSource: 'select cod_nom,nom_nom from tableNames order by nom_nom'

-#### example array :
+#### Example array:
     - RowSourceType: 5
     - ColumnCount = 2
-    - RowSource:[["Datos", "Tablas", "Indices", "Vistas", "Menú del sistema","Otros"],["D", "T", "I", "V", "M","O"]]
+    - RowSource: [["Datos", "Tablas", "Indices", "Vistas", "Menú del sistema", "Otros"], ["D", "T", "I", "V", "M", "O"]]

 ### Others
-    - Style = 2; //0=DropDown Combo 2=DropDown List
+    - Style = 2; // 0=DropDown Combo 2=DropDown List

-### Style propierties (style) .
+### Style properties (style)

     - display: "inline-block"
     - flexGrow: "0"     /* do not grow   - initial value: 0 */